Arsngrobg/Diorite/README.md

     plot (fn)  visualises the provided function (fn) in the respective interactive environment
     ```
 - Optimizations
   - Memoization: implied if not explicitly by either a function attribute or CLI argument
   - Inlining:    implied if not explicitly by either a function attribute or CLI argument
+- Compilation
+  - IL:     compiles to C# IL
+  - Method: using ilasm
 - IME
   - GUI:          modern feel, sleek
   - Extends:      extends plotting functionality by displaying it in the graphical interface using the GPU